-The information on these pages are designed to support a safe and healthy workplace for staff, students, contractors, affiliates, volunteers and visitors.
-Everyone who works here has an important role to play, and the University is committed to promoting better health for all.
+Everyone who works at the University has an important role to play, and the University is committed to promoting better health for all.

 - Use programs such as Workrave, mindfulness bell or MacBreakZ to prompt you to take regular breaks.